 None proposed under this non-project proposal.
-As implementation of a specific project occurs, the city will minimize noise impacts through the use of properly muffled equipment and machinery and limiting hours of construction to a reasonable time of the day, as appropriate.
+As implementation of a specific project occurs, the city will minimize noise impacts using properly muffled equipment and machinery and limiting hours of construction to a reasonable time of the day, as appropriate.